hipstina/v2/src/content/projects/code-storm.md

 ## Overview

-New developers face this problem sooner or later: what should I build for my next project?
-Code Storm solves this problem by providing a forum for submitting and upvoting full-stack app ideas.
+New developers face this problem sooner or later: *what should I build for my next project*?
+Code Storm offers a solution by providing a forum for submitting and upvoting full-stack app ideas.
 As a submission gets more upvotes, their ranking goes up.

 ## Purpose & Goal
 `coming soon`